profmitchell/AudioUI/AudioUIJUCEStarterTemplate/README.md

-# AudioUIJUCEStarterTemplate - JUCE 8 with React Frontend
+# AudioUIJUCEStarterTemplate - JUCE 8 with React Webview
-# AudioUIJUCEStarterTemplate - JUCE 8 with Next.js (React) Frontend

-This project demonstrates how to create a JUCE audio plugin with a React-based user interface using JUCE 8's new WebView functionality.
-The application consists of a C++ JUCE backend and a React frontend, with hot-reloading capability for rapid UI development.
+This project provides a ready-to-use template for creating JUCE audio plugins with a modern React-based user interface using JUCE 8's new WebView functionality.
+The template consists of a C++ JUCE backend for audio processing and a React frontend for the user interface, with hot-reloading capability for rapid UI development.
-This project demonstrates how to create a JUCE audio plugin with a Next.js (React-based) user interface using JUCE 8's new WebView functionality.
-The application consists of a C++ JUCE backend and a Next.js frontend, with hot-reloading capability for rapid UI development.

 ## Project Structure

 - `/Source` - Contains the C++ JUCE source code
-- `/frontend` - Contains the React.js frontend application
-- `/frontend` - Contains the Next.js (React) frontend application
+- `/frontend` - Contains the React frontend application
 - `/JuceLibraryCode` - JUCE library code
 - `/Builds` - Build configurations for different platforms

 ## Features

 - JUCE 8 audio processing backend
-- React.js-based user interface
-- Next.js (React) based user interface
+- React-based user interface
 - Hot-reloading of UI changes without recompiling C++
 - Communication between C++ and JavaScript
 - Cross-platform compatibility